MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-tracing-serial-lot-numbers.md

 ## <a name="finding-all-records-of-a-seriallot-number"></a>Finding All Records of a Serial/Lot Number

- With the **Item Tracing** page, the quality controller learned that LOT1 contained the faulty racing frames, which supplier supplied them, and in which posted transaction they have been used.
+ With the **Item Tracing** page, the quality controller learned that LOT1 contained the faulty racing frames, which vendor supplied them, and in which posted transaction they have been used.
 He must now determine whether LOT1 is in any open documents by integrating from the trace result to the **Find entries** page where he can perform a search through all database records.

 ### <a name="to-find-all-occurrences-of-lot1-in-non-posted-records-such-as-open-orders"></a>To find all occurrences of LOT1 in non-posted records, such as open orders